The Gospel Goes Off-Script — Modern Paraphrase | fresh.bible

 And starting right there, from that very passage, Philip told him the about .

 Think about the setup.
-A man from the ends of the known world, reading the exact passage that describes Jesus' death — hundreds of years before it happened — and he just happens to encounter the one person who can explain it.
+A man from the ends of the known world, reading the exact passage that describes Jesus' — hundreds of years before it happened — and he just happens to encounter the one person who can explain it.
 This wasn't a coincidence.
 This was a divine appointment on a desert highway.
 Sometimes God's most important work doesn't happen in front of a crowd.
 It happens in a one-on-one conversation that nobody else sees.

 As they traveled along the road together, they came to some water.
 And the Ethiopian said something that still hits: